 As financial crime cases are built on massive quantities of paper and electronic evidence, it is absolutely necessary to have an effective defense lawyer to sort through thousands of details to find pertinent points and prepare a clear and compelling argument for the jury and judge.
 Attorney Paul J. Dickman has a background in scientific research and analysis that provides him with exceptionally strong qualifications for such complex cases.

 Our firm is prepared to handle a wide variety of white-collar crime cases.
-Please call 859-446-1590 or e-mail our Covington law firm for a free consultation if you have been charged with or are a suspect in an investigation involving the following:
+Please call 1-800-611-PAUL or contact our Covington law firm for a free consultation if you have been charged with or are a suspect in an investigation involving the following:

 - Computer fraud

 - Credit card fraud